fastmail/mint-tag/README.md

 label = "include-in-deploy"
 tag_format = "cyrus-%d.%s-fastmail"
 ```

+`[meta]` defines the committer who will be the author of these commits.
+`committer_name` is optional (it defaults to "Mergeotron"), but
+`committer_email` is required.
+We require this, rather than use whatever git
+config you have set up in your environment, so that the SHAs produced by the
+builder are guaranteed to be the same, provided they have the same parent and
+constituent merge requests.

 `[local]` defines the local repository set up (i.e., on the machine this
 program is running).
 We assume that there is already a clone in `path`; if